-Bat City USA documents how the city of Austin Texas began its “Love Affair” with the bat after a giant colony of bats “invaded” an Austin bridge and were initially met with fear and hostility from the residents.
-Merlin Tuttle, a zealous conservationist from Milwaukee moved to Austin and intervened to save the bats after the city had threatened to exterminate them.
+Bat City USA tells how a giant colony of bats “invaded” an Austin bridge and were met with fear and hostility by residents.
+When the city threatened to exterminate the bats, a zealous conservationist named Merlin Tuttle stepped in and fought to save them.

 Thousands of Mexican Free-tailed bats begin moving into a downtown Austin bridge in the 1980s, after a bridge renovation leaves gaps between beams that create ideal roosting space.
-The “invasion” causes a media hoopla and the sensational headlines attract the attention of Tuttle, a bat researcher in Milwaukee, Wisconsin.
+The “bat invasion” causes a media hoopla and the sensational headlines attract the attention of Tuttle, a bat researcher in Milwaukee, Wisconsin.

 Bat City USA is a must-see film for bat lovers and conservationists worldwide.
 The 54-minute documentary has been screened in several Texas film festivals, West Virginia, and the Reel Earth 2013 Film Festival in New Zealand.

 The Congress Avenue bat colony is estimated to contain 1.5 million bats at the peak of bat season in August.
 Austinâs now beloved colony became a reality through an accidental but fortuitous set of circumstances related to the construction method used when Texas Department of Transportation (TxDOT) engineers widened the Congress Avenue bridge across the Colorado River in the 1980′s.